-Identify the person or position responsible in your organization to about second and third-order effects in your supply chain-are your suppliers heavily reliant on (for example) labor or parts from Consider whether you need PR support to get your message Make sure the possibility of a future impact is considered in the through.
+supply chain - are your suppliers heavily reliant on (for example) labor or parts from Mexico?
+Consider whether you need PR support to get your message through.
+Make sure the possibility of a future impact is considered in the course of any forward-looking business planning or review activity- for example, your pricing strategy today might look quite A great example of this is US Tax Reform - it appears likely different in light of possible changes.